Keep actions separate between shared inboxes

 However, you’re able to change this default behavior and instead keep actions separate between shared inboxes, using a setting in the inbox.
 The setting will:

 - No longer create shared copies of emails between shared inboxes.

-- Create separate copies of emails that are addressed to multiple team inbox addresses.
+- Create separate copies of emails that are addressed to multiple shared inbox addresses.